fisheva/Eva-Theme/Visual Studio/README.md

 This theme is not perfect yet.
 You can help by reporting issues <a href="https://github.com/fisheva/Eva-Theme/issues" target="_blank">Here</a>, or leave me a comment on <a href="https://marketplace.visualstudio.com/items?itemName=fisheva.eva-theme-vs&ssr=false#review-details" target="_blank">Marketplace</a>.

-How to make Eva Theme better?
+<a href="https://github.com/fisheva/Eva-Theme/blob/master/Visual%20Studio/documents/How%20to%20make%20Eva%20Theme%20for%20VS%20better.md" target="_blank">How to make Eva Theme better?</a>